-In February 2016 Assistant District Attorneys Tammy Meade and Deb Smith, under the leadership of District Attorney General Glenn Funk, created an innovative intervention court titled Cherished H.E.A.R.T.S.
-This court was created in response to a trafficking were caught in a criminal cycle due to their traumatic experiences, criminal records and, for some, substance abuse disorder.
-This court is open to all women, men and transgendered victims of human nessee provides clothing, bedding, toiletuntary and runs 6 to twelve months as a trafficker. deferred plea.
-When the victim completes In phase one of the program victims atthe program successfully their charge may tend court weekly and complete any subbe dismissed and expunged at no expense.
-Cherished H.E.A.R.T.S. is partnered with treatment as needed.
-In phase two, victhe Davidson County Drug Court Founda- tims attend court bi-weekly and gain emtion, End Slavery Tennessee and the Gen-ployment while continuing their road to eral Sessions Probation Department.
-The recovery and healing.
-In phase two, vic-Davidson County Drug Court Foundation tims also move toward independent living and End Slavery Tennessee help provide and continue mental health treatment and safe housing, substance abuse treatment their substance abuse recovery. and support, trauma and mental health counseling, medical treatment, assistance in receiving government aid, and employment assistance all at no cost to the victim. participants.
-Lauren Berens, the Program Coordinator, and Terena Moore from the General Sesclear social issue where victims of human sions Probation Department provide the supervision of program compliance and help coordinate court requirements and sanctions.
-Additionally, End Slavery Tentrafficking and is one of the few trafficking ries and food and coordinates with the TBI courts in the country.
-The program is vol- should the victim decide to prosecute their stance abuse and begin mental health usic City Community Court
+In February 2016, Assistant District Attorneys Tammy Meade and Deb Smith, under the leadership of District Attorney General Glenn Funk, created an innovative intervention court titled Cherished H.E.A.R.T.S.
+This court was created in response to a clear social issue where survivors of human trafficking were caught in a criminal cycle due to their traumatic experiences, criminal records and, for some, substance abuse disorder.
+This court is open to all women, men and transgendered survivors of human trafficking and is one of the few trafficking courts in the country.
+The program is voluntary and runs a minimum of 6 months.
+When the survivor completes the program successfully their charge may be dismissed and expunged at no expense.

+Cherished H.E.A.R.T.S. is partnered with the Tennessee Recovery Foundation, End Slavery Tennessee and the General Sessions Probation Department.
+The Davidson County Drug Court Foundation and In the 2017 calendar year Cherished End Slavery Tennessee help provide safe HEARTS screened 16 individuals and gradhousing, substance abuse treatment and uated 9 survivors.
+From January 2018support, trauma and mental health coun- June 2018 we have screened 7 individuals seling, medical treatment, assistance in and are planning a graduation for later in receiving government aid, and employ- the 2018 year. ment assistance all at no cost to the survivor.
+Lauren Berens, the Program Coordinator, and Terena Moore from the General Sessions Probation Department provide the supervision of program compliance and help coordinate court requirements and sanctions.
+Additionally, End Slavery Tennessee provides clothing, bedding, toiletries and food and coordinates with the TBI should the survivor decide to prosecute their trafficker.

-In calendar year 2016 and through June 2017, Cherished H.E.A.R.T.S. has screened 66 victims for the court, and graduated 11
+While in the program survivors attend court regularly and complete substance abuse and mental health treatment as needed, they gain employment and worth through any physical health needs.
+Survivors are supported while they move toward a crime free and independent life-

+USIC City Community

 The General Sessions Music City Community Court, Division VIII (8) was founded by Judge Rachel L. Bell in 2012.
-Since its inception, the court has piloted several community initiatives focused on preventive and diversionary justice focused on the concept, that "Justice does not stop at the courthouse steps" and The Expungement Clinic and Indigency Safety Council to teach driver safety traincharged to do all it can to help break the store/rehabilitate lives.
+Since its inception, the court has piloted several community initiatives focused on preventive and diversionary justice focused on the concept, that "Justice does not stop at the courthouse steps" and charged to do all it can to help break the playground to prison pipeline and restore/rehabilitate lives.